vmware-tanzu/cartographer/rfc/rfc-0000-k8s-events.md

 [migration]: #migration

-THis RFC only adds to the API, there are no breaking changes that require migration.
+This RFC only adds to the API, there are no breaking changes that require migration.

 # Drawbacks